 E3 is “only” a dimer – it has 2 protein chains – and these chains are the same, so we call it a homodimer.
 But it’s got multiple uses.
 Unlike E1 & E2 which work exclusively for BCKD, E3 is shared by other α-keto acid dehydrogenase complexes (the pyruvate dehydrogenase complex & the α-ketoglutarate dehydrogenase complex).
 So mutations in E3 can cause problems with more than “just” BCAA breakdown.

 What about those other 2 guys?
 BCKDK & PPM1K are regulatory subunits.
 BCKDK is a kinase that inactivates BCKD by phosphorylating E1α.
 And PPM1K (protein phosphatase, Mg²⁺/Mn²⁺ dependent 1K) is a phosphatase that removes that phosphatase to reactivate it.

-The whole complex has that big E2 core surrounded by 12 E1 subunits & 6 E3 subunits, so the whole shebang is a whopping 4 megadaltons.
-Which is really really big (for comparison, today I’m purifying medium-sized protein that’s ~100kDa, and a megadalton is a thousand kilodaltons, so this thing is ~400 times bigger than what I’m purifying today, but that’s mainly because it has so many different proteins in it.
+The whole complex has that big E2 core surrounded by 12 E1 subunits & 6 E3 subunits, so the whole shebang is a whopping 4 megadaltons (MDa).
+Which is really really big (for comparison, I study a medium-sized protein that’s ~100 kDa, and a megadalton is a thousand kilodaltons, so this thing is ~400 times bigger, but that’s mainly because it has so many different proteins in it.